-You also need to take a look at IP addresses.
-Each Web-based VPN connection actually uses two different IP addresses for the VPN client computer.
+IP addresses are another fundamental element for which administration must be properly set.
+Each Web-based VPN connection usually uses two different IP addresses for the VPN client computer.
 The first IP address is the one that was assigned by the client’s ISP.
 This is the IP address that’s used to establish the initial TCP/IP connection to the VPN server over the Internet.
 However, once the client attaches to the VPN server, the VPN server assigns the client a secondary IP address.
-This IP address has the same subnet as the local network and thus allows the client to communicate with the local network.
+This IP address typically possesses the same subnet as the local network and thus allows the client to communicate with the local network.

-At the time you set up the VPN server, you must either specify that the server will use a DHCP server to assign addresses to clients, or you can create a bank of IP addresses to assign to clients directly from the VPN server.
+When you set up the VPN server, you must configure a DHCP server to assign addresses to clients, or you can create a bank of IP addresses to assign to clients directly from the VPN server.
 In either case, if the server runs out of valid IP addresses, it will be unable to assign an address to the client and the connection will be refused.

-For environments in which a DHCP server is used, one of the more common setup errors is specifying an incorrect NIC.
-If you right-click on the VPN server in the Routing And Remote Access console and select the Properties command from the resulting shortcut menu, you’ll see the server’s properties sheet.
-The properties sheet’s IP tab contains radio buttons that allow you to select whether a static address pool or a DHCP server will be used.
-If you select the DHCP server option, you must select the appropriate network adapter from the drop-down list at the bottom of the tab.
+For DHCP server environments, a common setup error is specifying an incorrect NIC.
+If you right-click on the VPN server within the Routing and Remote Access snap-in and select the Properties command from the resulting shortcut menu, you should see the server’s properties.
+The corresponding IP tab contains settings that permit specifying the DHCP source.
+Ensure that if the DHCP server option is enabled, the appropriate network adapter is selected.
 You must select a network adapter that has a TCP/IP path to the DHCP server.

-Now that I’ve discussed reasons why a connection might be refused, let’s take a look at the opposite problem in which unauthorized connections are accepted.
-This problem is much less common than not getting connected at all, but is much more serious because of the potential security issues.
+Next, let’s review the opposite problem, in which unauthorized connections are accepted.
+This problem is much less common than not connecting, but the problem is much more serious because of the potential security issues and resultant unauthorized traffic.

-Inability to reach locations beyond the VPN server
+3: Locations beyond the VPN server prove unreachable.

-Another common VPN problem is that a connection is successfully established, but that the remote user is unable to access the network lying beyond the VPN server.
+Another common VPN problem is that a connection is successfully established but the remote user is unable to access the network beyond the VPN server.
 By far, the most common cause of this problem is that permission hasn’t been granted for the user to access the entire network.
-If you have ever worked with Windows NT 4.0, you may recall a setting in RAS that allowed you to control whether a user had access to one computer or to the entire network.
-This particular setting doesn’t exist in Windows 2000, but there is another setting that does the same thing.

-To allow a user to access the entire network, go to the Routing And Remote Access console and right-click on the VPN server that’s having the problem.
-Select the Properties command from the resulting shortcut menu to display the server’s properties sheet, and then select the properties sheet’s IP tab.
+To allow a user to access the entire network, go to the Routing and Remote Access console and right-click on the VPN server that’s having the problem.
+Select the Properties command from the resulting shortcut menu to display the server’s properties sheet, then select the properties sheet’s IP tab.
 At the top of the IP tab is an Enable IP Routing check box.
-If this check box is enabled, VPN and RAS users will be able to get to the rest of the network.
-If the check box is not selected, these users will be able to access only the VPN server, but nothing beyond.
+If this check box is enabled, VPN users will be able to access the rest of the network, assuming network firewalls and security-as-a-service settings permit.
+If the checkbox is not selected, these users will be able to access only the VPN server, but nothing beyond.

 If you’re using a DHCP server to assign IP addresses to clients, there are a couple of other problems that could cause users not to be able to go beyond the VPN server.
 One such problem is that of duplicate IP addresses.
 If the DHCP server assigns the user an IP address that is already in use elsewhere on the network, Windows will detect the conflict and prevent the user from accessing the rest of the network.

 Another common problem is the user not receiving an address at all.
 Most of the time, if the DHCP server can’t assign the user an IP address, the connection won’t make it this far.
 However, there are situations in which an address assignment fails, so Windows automatically assigns the user an address from the 169.254.x.x range.
-If the client is assigned an address in this range, but this address range isn’t present in the system’s routing tables, the user will be unable to navigate the network beyond the VPN server.
+If the client is assigned an address in a range that’s not present within the system’s routing tables, the user will be unable to navigate the network beyond the VPN server.